 Augusta Kirshner Reinhardt (1907-2005)

-Augusta “Gussie” Reinhardt was born in Salem, Oregon to Oscar and Anna Kirshner of Odessa, Russia; her siblings were Ora Kirshner Goodman, Hyman Kirshner, and Isadore Kirshner.
+Augusta “Gussie” Reinhardt was born on December 31, 1907 in Salem, Oregon to Oscar and Anna Kirshner of Odessa, Russia; her siblings were Ora Kirshner Goodman, Hyman Kirshner, and Isadore Kirshner.
 She graduated from Lincoln High School in Portland in 1925, majored in physical education at the University of Washington, and received her master’s degree in physical education and dance from Columbia University Teacher’s College in New York.
 Gussie taught and danced with Martha Graham and others in New York during the 1930s.